carlesjove/rails_api_bug/README.md

 `method_missing': undefined method `raise_in_transactional_callbacks='`

 You can check the commits to see what generetates the error.
-However, here are some quicker steps to reproduce:

-1. `rails-api new whatever` (Just tried with version 0.3.1)
-2. Edit gemfile to use Rails 4.1.6, and `bundle update`
-3. Try to generate a model
-4. Bang! `method_missing': undefined method `raise_in_transactional_callbacks='`